ktaka-ccmp/ktaka.blog.ccmp.jp/2023/Svelte+FastAPI-Sign-in-with-Google/Readme.en.md

 ## Conclusion

 I have implemented Google Sign-In functionality in a sample website built using Svelte and FastAPI.
 After receiving the JWT from Google, FastAPI issues a new session_id and maintains the session through cookies.
-The session information is managed in FastAPI's session database, allowing administrators to invalidate sessions at any time.
+The session information is managed in FastAPI's Session database, allowing administrators to invalidate sessions anytime.
-Additionally, by adding Secure and HttpOnly attributes to the cookies, we can prevent interception and JavaScript access, enabling a more secure website construction.
+Additionally, adding Secure and HttpOnly attributes to the cookies can prevent interception and JavaScript access, enabling a more secure website development.